dipranjan/dsinterviewqns/_build/html/_sources/contents/To Do List.md

 **Month of September, 2022**
 - As per suggestions by users PDF of the book as been made available as a paid extra.
 It can be purchased from [here](https://www.buymeacoffee.com/dearc/e/88363)
 - Big O notation section added
-- Anamoly detection section extensively updated
+- Anamoly detection and Time Series section extensively updated
-- Probability Section `[FACEBOOK] N Dice` problem solution updated
-- Probability Distribution `[SPOTIFY] MLE of Uniform Distribution` problem solution added
+- Probability `[FACEBOOK] N Dice` and `[SPOTIFY] MLE of Uniform Distribution` problem solution updated
-- New Questions added in the Time Series section

 **Month of August, 2022**
 - Behavioral - Management section added